CONSTITUTION OF THE

 B. every effort has been expended to reenlist and relate the member to the fellowship of the Church through pastoral and lay visitation, including the officials of the Church and through official letters.
 This effort will continue for at least three years;

-C. it has been ascertained that the person has united with another church fellowship, or is actively attending and participating in another church fellowship.
+C. it has been ascertained that the person is deceased, or has united with another church fellowship, or is actively attending and participating in another church fellowship.

 Section 4.
 Reinstatement of Membership: Any member who has been removed from Church membership may be reinstated by applying, orally or in writing to the Pastor and the Church Council.
 The member will also promise again to subscribe to this constitution and Covenant as stated in Section I of this Article.

 Section 5.
 Letters of transfer or withdrawal shall be granted by oral or written request to the Pastor or the Church Council.
-The letter of transfer shall be signed by the Pastor and the President of the Church Council.
+The letter of transfer shall be signed by the Pastor or Council President.

 ARTICLE III SERVICES

 Section 1.
-Worship Services shall be held each Sunday Morning, and any other time, as the Church Council may direct.
+Worship Services shall be held each Sunday Morning, and other worship services may be held at any other time as the Pastor and Elders may direct.

 Section 2.
-Special services, revival, or worship shall be held at such times as the Church Council may decide.
+Special services, special gatherings or observances shall be held at such times as the Pastor and Elders may decide.

 Section 3.
 Ordinances

-A. The Ordinance of the Lord”s Supper shall be observed at least four (4) times each year, on the first Sunday in October, on the first Sunday of January, on Maundy Thursday evening, on the last Sunday of June, or on alternate dates, or any other time suggested by the Pastor or the Church Council.
+A. The Ordinance of the Lord’s Supper shall be observed at least four (4) times each year, in October, in January, on Maundy Thursday evening, in July, or on alternate dates, or any other time suggested by the Pastor or the Elders.

-B. The Ordinance of the Washing of the Disciples’ Feet shall be observed with the Lord”s Supper on Maundy Thursday, and at any other time suggested by the pastor to the Church Council.
+B. The Ordinance of Feet Washing shall be observed with the Lord’s Supper on Maundy Thursday, and at any other time suggested by the pastor to the Elders.

 Section 4.
 The Pastor shall be in charge of all worship services and ceremonies conducted in the Church, unless otherwise mutually agreed to by the Pastor and the Elders.
-They shall be responsible for whoever occupies the pulpit
+The Pastor shall be responsible for whoever occupies the pulpit.

 ARTICLE IV ANNUAL CONGREGATIONAL MEETING

-Section 1.
-Notice of all meetings of the congregation shall be printed in the Church bulletin and announced two weeks in advance of the time of the meeting.

 Section 2.
+Notice of all meetings of the congregation shall be announced two weeks in advance of the date of the meeting.

+Section 4.
 The Council President shall preside at all congregational meetings.
-In the absence of the Council President the vice-president of the Council shall preside.
+In the absence of the Council President, the Council Vice-President shall preside.

-Section 4.
-Eligibility to vote and hold office
+Section 7.
+Eligibility to vote and hold office.

-A. All members of the Church having attained the age of fifteen years (15) or more shall have the right to vote for all elective offices and official business of the church.
+A. All members of the Church having attained the age of fifteen (15) years or more shall have the right to vote for all elective offices and for all official business of the church.

-B. Any candidate for church office on the Church Council shall be an active member a minimum of two (2) years, and be in agreement with the doctrinal statement of the Churches of God.
-Any candidate for elder shall have served previously as a deacon or deaconess for at least two (2) years.
+B. Any candidate for church office on the Church Council shall be an active attendee for a minimum of two (2) years, a member of the church for one year, and be in agreement with the doctrinal statement of the Churches of God.
+Any candidate for elder shall have served previously as a deacon or deaconess in the Churches of God.

-Section 5.
-Church Council will consist of twelve (12) members.
-The term of office for elders, deacons, & deaconesses shall be for two (2) years; two (2) elders, two (2) deacons, & two (2) deaconesses shall be elected each year.
-Each elder, deacon, and deaconess will have the option of running for a consecutive two (2) year term upon completion of one (1) two (2) year term by informing the search committee of his or her desires.
+Section 8.
+Church Council will consist of twelve (12) members; four (4) Elders, four (4) Deacons and four (4) Deaconesses.
+The term of office for elders, deacons, & deaconesses shall be for two (2) years.
+Normally, two (2) elders, two (2) deacons, & two (2) deaconesses shall be elected each year, but variations may occur to this manning.
+At the end of each term, a council member has the option of running for additional terms (subject to Section 9 restrictions) by informing the nominating committee of his or her desires.
 If no objections are raised by the nominating committee, his or her name will then be added to the ballot for elder, deacon, or deaconess along with the other nominees and they will be voted on at the regular congregational meeting.
+The Elders may nominate a qualified person to fill a vacant position and may appoint a qualified person if there are not enough names on the ballot.
+These nominations must be approved by the Church Council.

-Section 6.
-No Church Council member shall be elected to more than two (2) consecutive elected terms of office.
-At least one (1) year shall elapse before he/she can be elected to serve on the Church Council.
+Section 9.
+No Church Council member shall be elected to more than three (3) consecutive terms of office, no more than six (6) consecutive years.
+At least one (1) year shall elapse before they can be elected or appointed to serve on the Church Council.

-Section 7.
-If any member of council (other than a life elder, life deacon, or life deaconess) is absent from four (4) or more regular council meetings in a calendar year, for other than health reasons, they may be removed from council with a majority vote of members at a regular council meeting.
+Section 11.
+If any member of council (other than a life elder, life deacon, or life deaconess) is absent from four (4) or more regular council meetings in a calendar year, they may be removed from council with a majority vote of members at a regular council meeting.

 ARTICLE V DUTIES OF OFFICERS